mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/introduction/index.md

 **Server-side rendering** (**SSR**) is an application architecture in which it is the *server*'s job to render a single-page application.
 This is the opposite of _client-side rendering_, which is the most common and most straightforward way to build a JavaScript application.
 Server-side rendering is easier on the client's device, because you're only sending a rendered HTML file to them, but it can be difficult to set up compared to a client-side-rendered application.

 All of the frameworks covered in this module support server-side rendering as well as client-side rendering.
-Check out [Next.js](https://nextjs.org/) for React, [Nuxt.js](https://nuxtjs.org/) for Vue (yes it is confusing, and no, these projects are not related!), [FastBoot](https://github.com/ember-fastboot/ember-cli-fastboot) for Ember, and [Angular Universal](https://angular.io/guide/universal) for Angular.
+Check out [Next.js](https://nextjs.org/) for React, [Nuxt.js](https://nuxtjs.org/) for Vue (yes, it is confusing, and no, these projects are not related!), [FastBoot](https://github.com/ember-fastboot/ember-cli-fastboot) for Ember, and [Angular Universal](https://angular.io/guide/universal) for Angular.

 > **Note:** Some SSR solutions are written and maintained by the community, whereas some are "official" solutions provided by the framework's maintainer.